 1 Module name 48091 Biomathematics 10 ECTS

-2 Courses / lectures The teaching units in the module are only offered in the winter semester.
+2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.

 3 Lecturers -

 4 Module coordinator Prof. Vasily Zaburdaev 5 Contents Systems of difference equations and of ordinary differential equations Existence and uniqueness of solutions, steady-state solutions, linear stability analysis Qualitative behavior and phase plane analysis Discrete and continuous models for interacting populations (predator-pray models, competition models, mutualism and symbiosis) Epidemic models and the dynamics of infectious diseases Reaction kinetics (mass-action, enzyme kinetics) Regulation mechanisms in biological systems Excitable systems and dynamic behavior of neuronal membranes 6 Learning objectives and skills Students are able to analyse and simulate systems of ordinary differential equations possess profound knowledge in the area of mathematical modelling of processes in biology recognise the most important underlying mechanisms in biochemical and biophysical systems and give quantitative descriptions acquire problem-oriented learning stategies and improve their skills in interdisciplinary approaches 7 Prerequisites none 8 Integration in curriculum semester: 1;2 9 Module compatibility MG1: Mathematical Modelling and Systems Biology Master of Science Integrated Life Sciences: Biology, Biomathematics, Biophysics 20192 10 Method of examination Portfolio PL: Oral examination 30 min.
-SL: Paper- and Computer exercises as a measure of performance level (exercise book; approx. 50 pages) 11 Grading procedure Portfolio (100%) Oral examination 100% 12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 90 h Independent study: 210 h 14 Module duration 1 semester 15 Teaching and examination language english
+SL: Paper- and Computer exercises as a measure of performance level (exercise book; approx. 50 pages) 11 Grading procedure Portfolio (100%) Oral examination 100% 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 90 h Independent study: 210 h 14 Module duration 1 semester

-10 Systems Biology.
-A Textbook, Klipp, Liebermeister, Wierling, Kowald, Lehrach, Herwig, 2010.
-10 Bibliography A course in Mathematical Biology, de Vries, Hillen, Lewis, Müller, Schönfisch, 2006
+15 Teaching and examination language english 16 Bibliography Systems Biology.
+A Textbook, Klipp, Liebermeister, Wierling, Kowald, Lehrach, Herwig,2010.
+A course in Mathematical Biology, de Vries, Hillen, Lewis, Müller, Schönfisch, 2006

 1 Module name 48101 Systems Biology 5 ECTS

-2 Courses / lectures The teaching units in the module are only offered in the winter semester.
+2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.

 3 Lecturers -

-4 Module coordinator Prof. Dr. Uwe Sonnewald 5 Contents Lecture: The contents of the module deal with the following research topic in systems biology: • Genomics • Transcriptomics • Proteomics • Metabolomics • Network analayis • Computer models for biological pattern formation Laboratory course: Using experimental and computational approaches biological process in cells, organs and organisms will be quantitatively analysed.
-Furthermore, next generation sequencing methods (NGS), and array based transcriptome studies will be demonstrated.
-6 Learning objectives and skills Students are able to explain the general principles of genomics, transcriptomics, proteomics and metabolomics. describe basically the technological basis of omics technologies.
-Understanding of bioinformatics in data mining and storage analyse and to recognize patterns in complex protein, DNA or RNA data and to develop hypotheses on the basis of omics data explain and distinguish biological processes at the systems level independently solve biological questions with computational methods apply conceptual application of quantitative models in biology independently develop working hypotheses and to adapt existing models and programs to test these hypotheses perform independent further training 7 Prerequisites none 8 Integration in curriculum semester: 1;2 9 Module compatibility MG1: Mathematical Modelling and Systems Biology Master of Science Integrated Life Sciences: Biology, Biomathematics, Biophysics 20192 10 Method of examination Written examination (60 minutes) 11 Grading procedure Written examination (100%) 12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 45 h
+4 Module coordinator Prof. Dr. Uwe Sonnewald 5 Contents Lecture: The contents of the module deal with the following research topic in systems biology: based transcriptome studies will be demonstrated.
+Students are able to explain the general principles of genomics, transcriptomics and metabolomics. describe basically the technological basis of omics technologies.
+Understanding of bioinformatics in data mining and analyse and to recognize patterns in complex proteins.
+RNA data and to develop hypotheses on the basis of data. explain and distinguish biological processes at the selevel. independently solve biological questions with complement of the process of the selevel. apply conceptual application of quantitative models independently develop working hypotheses and to apply conceptual application of quantitative models. explain the general principles of genomics, transcriptomics, proteomics and metabolomics. describe basically the technological basis of omics technologies.
+Understanding of bioinformatics in data mining and storage analyse and to recognize patterns in complex protein, DNA or RNA data and to develop hypotheses on the basis of omics data explain and distinguish biological processes at the systems level independently solve biological questions with computational 7 Prerequisites none 8 Integration in curriculum semester: 1;2 9 Module compatibility MG1: Mathematical Modelling and Systems Biology Master of Science Integrated Life Sciences: Biology, Biomathematics, Biophysics 20192 10 Method of examination Written examination (60 minutes) 11 Grading procedure Written examination (100%) 12 Module frequency Only in winter semester

-Independent study: 105 h
+13 Workload in clock hours Contact hours: 45 h Independent study: 105 h

 14 Module duration 1 semester

 15 Teaching and examination language english

 16 Bibliography -